 WHERE: Ocho Rios, Jamaica

-Limitless enjoyment is the name of the game at Couples Sans Souci.
+Wondering what to pack for an all-inclusive Caribbean vacation?
+You’ll need to bring little more than your swimwear at Couples Sans Souci where limitless enjoyment is the name of the game.
 There is unlimited scuba diving, unlimited motorized and non-motorized water sports, endless luxury with 24-hour gourmet dining, unlimited premium bar selections, excursions, sports, and much more for lovebirds to enjoy.
 This enchanting cliff-side resort has its own mineral grotto, seven rum-drenched bars, and a standout spa with open-air gazebos spread throughout the cliffside for next-level pampering with fresh sea breezes.
 Couples can also pick up a unique souvenir from the spa: massage skills.
 The adroit professionals at The Oasis Spa also teach duos how to pamper each other back at home.

 WHERE: St. Lucia

 BodyHoliday is an all-inclusive spa resort with a second-to-none wellness program that’s unlike anything in the Caribbean—and perhaps the world.
-This is the place to rest, reboot, and revamp mind, body, and soul, and with themed activities being rolled out each month, there’s never a bad time to check in.
-Expect retreats with household names like former NFL star Randy Moss and celebrity trainers like Akin Akman whose clients include Beyoncé and David Beckham.
+This is the place to rest, reboot, and revamp mind, body, and soul, and with themed activities being rolled out each month, there’s never a bad time to check-in.
+Expect retreats with household names such as former NFL star Randy Moss and celebrity trainers like Akin Akman whose clients include Beyoncé and David Beckham.
 BodyHoliday has an extensive menu of activities— boot camps, Ayurvedic treatments, archery, dance, windsurfing—and is thus the perfect reservation for health-conscious travelers.

 WHERE: St. George’s, Grenada